 Competitor Information

 We will analyze both direct competitors (local bakeries and artisan bread shops) and indirect competitors (supermarkets offering premade bread).
-To differentiate ourselves, we will focus on our unique recipes, sourcing organic ingredients, and superior customer service.
+To set ourselves apart, we will focus on our own recipes, organic ingredients, and strong customer service.
 Offering tastings and samples at local events will also help build our brand presence and attract new customers.
+Bakers building a wider menu around bread, pastries, and cakes can plan that range with a Crust business plan.

 Financial Information